CodeMusic/RoverSeerApi/redmine-n8n/musai/NARRATIVE_FEATURE.md

 ## Getting Started

-1. Navigate to the Emergent Narrative tab in Musai
+1. Navigate to the MusaiTale tab in Musai
-2. Click "New Narrative" to start
+2. Click "Begin Emergence" to start
 3. Follow the 4-step process: Concept → Characters → Arc → Scenes
 4. Use the influence and narrator controls during scene execution
+5. Watch how your interactions shape the emerging narrative
+6. Experience how each decision influences the story's direction

-The feature is designed to be intuitive and follows the established Musai patterns while introducing innovative narrative creation capabilities.
+The feature is designed to be intuitive and follows the established Musai patterns while introducing innovative emergent narrative creation capabilities where stories become through your engagement.